Before we go over the 5 main interfaces where AI might help your business, let’s talk about the two kinds of AI.

 Where your customers interface with your business systems

-We hinted at this above in the “email as chatbot interface” line above.
+We hinted at this above in the “email as chatbot interface” line.
 But this interface covers opportunities for using Gen AI for:

 - More robust self-service functionality